frankhuettner/www.newsvendor.games/_pages/teacher.md

 1. Save the notebook for watching the game results on your disk (if you simply open it in Pluto from the web, then make sure to save it at a location that you can find on your computer; consider reloading the notebook after saving). **[Here](https://github.com/frankhuettner/newsvendor/tree/main/debrief/data)** you find some example data.
 2. Open the notebook in Pluto.
 3. At the beginning, it tells you the location for where to store the TOML-files submitted by your students.
-4. Click on the ``Reload`` button.
+4. Click on the <kbd>Reload</kbd>  button.
 You can now select your class.
 5. In order to download a figure as a PNG file, use the camera button in the menue of the figure.
-For a better resolution, make a screenshots with your computer.
+For a better image resolution, make a screenshots with your computer.

 **Solution:**
 Open the notebook containing the solution.
 It offers useful graphs for your explanation.